que-rb/que/docs/customizing_que.md

 One of Que's goals to be easily extensible and hackable (and if anyone has any suggestions on ways to accomplish that, please [open an issue](https://github.com/chanks/que/issues)).
 This document is meant to demonstrate some of the ways Que can be used to accomplish different tasks that it's not already designed for.

-### Recurring Jobs

-Que's support for scheduling jobs makes it easy to implement reliable recurring jobs.
-For example, suppose you want to run a job every hour that processes the users created in that time:

-      class CronJob < Que::Job
-        # Default repetition interval in seconds.
-Can be overridden in
-        # subclasses.
-Can use 1.minute if using Rails.
-        INTERVAL = 60

-        attr_reader :start_at, :end_at, :run_again_at, :time_range

-        def _run
-          args = attrs[:args].first
-          @start_at, @end_at = Time.at(args.delete('start_at')), Time.at(args.delete('end_at'))
-          @run_again_at = @end_at + self.class::INTERVAL
-          @time_range = @start_at...@end_at

-          super

-          args['start_at'] = @end_at.to_f
-          args['end_at']   = @run_again_at.to_f
-          self.class.enqueue(args, run_at: @run_again_at)
-        end
-      end

-      class MyCronJob < CronJob
-        INTERVAL = 3600

-        def run(args)
-          User.where(created_at: time_range).each { ... }
-        end
-      end

-      # To enqueue:
-      tf = Time.now
-      t0 = Time.now - 3600
-      MyCronJob.enqueue :start_at => t0.to_f, :end_at => tf.to_f

-Note that instead of using Time.now in our database query, and requeueing the job at 1.hour.from_now, we use job arguments to track start and end times.
-This lets us correct for delays in running the job.
-Suppose that there's a backlog of priority jobs, or that the worker briefly goes down, and this job, which was supposed to run at 11:00 a.m. isn't run until 11:05 a.m.
-A lazier implementation would look for users created after 1.hour.ago, and miss those that signed up between 10:00 a.m. and 10:05 a.m.

-This also compensates for clock drift. `Time.now` on one of your application servers may not match `Time.now` on another application server may not match `now()` on your database server.
-The best way to stay reliable is have a single authoritative source on what the current time is, and your best source for authoritative information is always your database (this is why Que uses Postgres' `now()` function when locking jobs, by the way).

-Note also the use of the triple-dot range, which results in a query like `SELECT "users".* FROM "users" WHERE ("users"."created_at" >= '2014-01-08 10:00:00.000000' AND "users"."created_at" < '2014-01-08 11:00:00.000000')` instead of a BETWEEN condition.
-This ensures that a user created at 11:00 am exactly isn't processed twice, by the jobs starting at both 10 am and 11 am.

-Finally, by passing both the start and end times for the period to be processed, and only using the interval to calculate the period for the following job, we make it easy to change the interval at which the job runs, without the risk of missing or double-processing any users.

 ### DelayedJob-style Jobs

 DelayedJob offers a simple API for delaying methods to objects: